eclipse-hono/hono/site/content/admin-guide/kura-adapter-config.md

 There are several things noteworthy about the above command to start the service:

 1. The *secrets* need to be created once only, i.e. they only need to be removed and re-created if they are changed.
 1. The *--network* command line switch is used to specify the *user defined* Docker network that the Kura adapter container should attach to.
-It is important that the adapter container is attached to the same network that the Hono Messaging component is attached to so that the Kura adapter can use the Hono Messaging component's host name to connect to it via the Docker network.
+It is important that the adapter container is attached to the same network that the AMQP Messaging Network is attached to so that the Kura adapter can use the AMQP Messaging Network's host name to connect to it via the Docker network.
 Please refer to the [Docker Networking Guide](https://docs.docker.com/engine/userguide/networking/#/user-defined-networks) for details regarding how to create a *user defined* network in Docker.
 1. In cases where the Kura adapter container requires a lot of configuration via environment variables (provided by means of *-e* switches), it is more convenient to add all environment variable definitions to a separate *env file* and refer to it using Docker's *--env-file* command line switch when starting the container.
 This way the command line to start the container is much shorter and can be copied and edited more easily.
 {{% /note %}}